 Additionally, because you’re creating “new” content for each translation, you’re able to edit metadata information for each translation, like your Yoast SEO settings.

 If you want to create complete translations, you might need the premium version depending on your site.
 For example, the Pro version is required if you want to translate custom post type slugs.
+And combining Polylang with Lingotek will give you even more power.

 Unlike the previous three translation plugins, Weglot is a hosted SaaS-style translation service.

-The benefits of this approach are that you can create an automatically translated website in just a few clicks – it really is that simple.
+The benefits of this approach are that you can create a real-time automatically translated website in just a few clicks – it really is that simple.
 But the downside is that all of your content is stored in Weglot’s database, and you’ll need to pay an ongoing monthly fee for as long as you want to use the Weglot service.

 How The Weglot Translation Interface Works